Luke0094/A-Better-Way-Through-Internet/README.md

 Other than all the below steps will be a good point to block any 3rd party cookies from your browser (check your settings and search for Privacy and Security) and block any connection that not come with https.

-Furthermore I can recommend you to use [https://presearch.com](https://presearch.com/)  as your default search engine Instead of Google (you don't need to sign up),
+Furthermore I can recommend you to use [https://presearch.com](https://presearch.com/)  as your default search engine Instead of Google due better uncensored searches (you don't need to sign up),

 here you can find the "url query": https://presearch.com/search?q=%s